JasmineYil/WebEngineering_Playground/README.md

 You might have noticed that the base project has a number of accessibility issues - your task is to explore the existing site and fix them.
 Use the tools presented in our accessibility workshop to test the accessibility in your project.

+**Report with wave.webaim.org and Chrome Screen Reader**

 **(0.5) Color**

 Test the current color contrast (text/background), report the results of the test, and then fix them by changing the assigned colors.

 *Present your reports here.*

+- There are 20 contrast errors, which means there is very low contrast between text and background (green background and black text).
+This makes text hard to read, especially for users with visual impairments.
+This can be fixed by updating the CSS colors to ensure that all text meets WCAG AA/AAA standards.

 **(0.5) Semantic HTML**